dullage/starlingbank/README.md

 ## Change Log
+18/12/2019
+* Removed available_to_spend property as this is no longer supported by the API.

 23/02/2018
 * Updated to use v2 API.
 * `currency` is no longer a property of the balance data.